-Young people play an ever-more critical role in ensuring we are able to provide a safe and steady supply of blood to local hospitals.
+Young people play a critical role in ensuring we are able to provide a safe and steady supply of blood to local hospitals.
 By hosting high school blood drives, school administrators, faculty advisors, and students have an opportunity to collaborate with the local experts and help develop the next generation of leaders.

 More than 100 high schools throughout the Twin Cities metro area, greater Minnesota, and northwestern Wisconsin partner with us to help young people build a life-long commitment to community service as blood donors and as leaders in organizing and conducting successful school-sponsored blood drives.